brittanybaur/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Postdoctoral Research Associate at the Wisconsin Institute for Discovery at the University of Wisconsin - Madison.
 I am currently researching the role of 3D genome organization in gene regulation, evolution and disease.
-I am also currently Editor-in-Chief of Genomics: Insights, a collaboration between the NHGRI and Smithsonian.
+For the past two years, I've served as Editor-in-Chief of Genomics: Insights, a collaboration between the NHGRI and Smithsonian.
+This is a digital venue for trainees to submit short communication pieces on cutting edge genomics research to a general audience.
 I am also interested in data-driven science policy, and I am currently Communications Chair for Catalysts for Science Policy (CaSP) at UW-Madison.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.